Love French Food

 I have suggested some delicious side potato recipes below that will complement this wonderful stew.

-This method is also traditionally the French method of cooking a stew.
+The method given here for preparing crockpot beef stew with gravy is also traditionally the French method of cooking a stew.

 Stew Ingredient List